The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Regular CEO Problem

 \subsubsection{Quantization}

-Quantizing the real line enables agents to use subsequent codes and Slepian-Wolf compression in discrete domain.
+Quantizing the real line enables agents to use subsequent codes and the Slepian-Wolf (or SW, for short) compression in a discrete domain.
 Let $\tilde{X}, \tilde{Y}, \tilde{U}$ denote the quantized versions of $X, Y, U$.
 Our fine quantization ensures that the loss due to quantization is negligible.
 Formally, we take a quantization scheme that satisfies the following conditions: for some small $\delta_i > 0, i \in \{0,1,2\}$,

-It is easy to see that there exists a quantization scheme with finite cardinality that satisfies \eqref{eq:quant_assumption1}-\eqref{eq:quant_assumption3}; \eqref{eq:quant_assumption1} from the finite moment condition, \eqref{eq:quant_assumption2} and \eqref{eq:quant_assumption3} from the definition of mutual information for arbitrary ensembles \cite{Dobrushin1959}, hence a common refinement of quantization schemes satisfies all three conditions.
+It is easy to see that there exists a quantization scheme with finite cardinality that satisfies \eqref{eq:quant_assumption0}--\eqref{eq:quant_assumption3}; \eqref{eq:quant_assumption0} and \eqref{eq:quant_assumption1} from the finite moment condition, \eqref{eq:quant_assumption2} and \eqref{eq:quant_assumption3} from the definition of mutual information for arbitrary ensembles \cite{Dobrushin1959}, hence a common refinement of quantization schemes satisfies all conditions.
 This quantization also induces discrete probability distributions for $\tilde{X}, \tilde{Y}, \tilde{U}$:

 Spaces of $\tilde{X}, \tilde{Y}, \tilde{U}$ are denoted by $\tilde{\mathcal{X}}, \tilde{\mathcal{Y}}, \tilde{\mathcal{U}}$, which are of finite cardinality.